CodewitGit/pyBoardExport/README.md

 ```

 ## Options
-User can overide the default config file by using a custom config file in the above mention format.
+User can override the default config file by using a custom config file in the above mention format.

 ```bash
 #To run the script with Configuration Override